Gab28-20/Rossmann-Store-Sales/README.md

 The problem was proposed by Rossmann  company at Kaggle plataform where the sales managers ordered a prediction about sales in the next six weeks based in historical datas of their stores.

 <h1>Business question</h1>
+<h2>How can we predict the revenue to the next six weeks for each Rossmann's store?</h2>